subhrajyotidasgupta/skin_lesion_classifier/README.md

 We observe that this data is challenging becuase of the major data imbalance problem that it has.
 We mainly tried 2 options to counter that - oversampling and class-weighted loss.
 However, solving class-imbalance is still an open problem and further methods like using synthetic data, undersampling majority classes, "data mixup", etc. can be some tricks to improve performance of the CNN model.

 ## 3. Explainability
 We visualize one of the intermediate layers(# 24) of the CNN to check the feature maps.
-The result is plotted below:
+The 1st channel of all the feature maps in the layer is plotted below:

 ![cnn intermediate](imgs/cnn_intermediate.png)